The core of mobile learning is providing relevant information to users at the point of need.

 However, for applications that don’t require precise motion tracking, the Moverio provides a great, cost-effective experience.

 The ODG R-6 is arguably the cutting edge of smart glasses on the market today.

-Boasting an impressive 720p display, 720p camera, and top-mounted touch pad, the R-6 is intended for heavy-duty, industry applications, with a consumer model on the horizon.
+Boasting an impressive 720p display, 720p camera, and top-mounted touchpad, the R-6 is intended for heavy-duty, industrial applications, with a consumer model on the horizon.

 Similar to the Moverio, the R-6 uses Android, but it’s a custom version of the operating system titled ReticleOS.

 Rather than the grid-based format in which apps are usually displayed, ReticleOS offers a horizontal series of icons which works naturally with the swipe motions detected by the touchpad, which doubles as a click interface.